TotallyInformation/node-red-contrib-uibuilder/docs/pre-defined-msgs.md

 From v5, this works without VueJS as well.
 Just make sure that you include the default uibuilder stylesheet by putting `@import url("./uib-styles.css");` at the start of your `index.css` file.
 The toast will appear overlaid on all other content.
 Clicking on a notification will clear that one.
 Clicking on the background will clear all notifications.

+> [!NOTE]
-!> From v5.1 but only if using the new ESM version of the client library, this is replaced by the standardised `msg._ui` features detailed elsewhere.
+> From v5.1 but only if using the new ESM version of the client library, this is replaced by the standardised `msg._ui` features detailed elsewhere.

 #### Simple version